How to Safely Store Secrets in GitHub

 GitHub Actions secret example

 When creating our actions, we can easily refer to the secrets prepared in such a way through a simple context “secrets”.
-Thanks to this, we can be sure that even when someone gains access to the definition of our action or the entire repo (but without admin access), our data will still remain safe and our secret tokens are hidden.
+Thanks to this, we can be sure that even when someone gains access to the definition of our action or the entire repo (but without admin access), our data will still remain safe and our secret values will be hidden.

 There is also the issue of safety and best practices.
 GitHub in its documentation warns that it will automatically redact secrets printed to the log, and at the same time encourages us not to print this information to the log intentionally.